¶¡ÏãÔ°AV

 Our News

-We are excited to announce an upcoming panel discussion titled The Crash of the International Student ‘Market’: Causes, Consequences, and the Future of Canadian Higher Education.
-This event will explore the impact of recent policy changes on international students in Canada, examining how these shifts intersect with colonial dynamics and influence the future of higher education.
-The panel will feature insights from research scholars, including Dr. Sharon Stein, Dr. Kumari Beck, Dr. Dale McCartney, and Dr. Lisa Brunner.
-Co-sponsored by the UBC Faculty of Education’s Professor of Climate Complexity and Coloniality, this discussion is an opportunity to better understand the evolving landscape of international education in Canada.
+We are excited to announce a panel discussion titled The Crash of the International Student ‘Market’: Causes, Consequences, and the Future of Canadian Higher Education.
+This event explored the impact of recent policy changes on international students in Canada, examining how these shifts intersect with colonial dynamics and influence the future of higher education.
+The panel featured insights from research scholars, including Dr. Sharon Stein, Dr. Kumari Beck, Dr. Dale McCartney, and Dr. Lisa Brunner.
+Co-sponsored by the UBC Faculty of Education’s Professor of Climate Complexity and Coloniality, this discussion helped us to better understand the evolving landscape of international education in Canada.
 For more information, please click here

 Celebrate our new book Language, Culture, and Education in an Internationalizing University!
 This book provides an ethnographic analysis of the experiences of faculty, students, and staff at a Canadian university focused on international education, offering insights into the globalization of higher education.
 Contributions from various authors across the university present a holistic view of current international education policies and practices.
 The book explores cultural differences, the development of intercultural capital, and the role of English dominance and multilingualism in daily academic life.
 It also addresses the implications of linguistic and cultural diversity in an Anglo-dominant university, with lessons applicable to similar institutions globally.
 As a self-study from a well-known university, the book offers valuable guidance for higher education leaders to rethink their internationalization efforts and ethical responsibilities.